MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/support-info-deployment.md

 ---

-# System requirements, limits, and configuration values for App for Outlook
+# System requirements, limits, and configuration values for Dynamics 365 App for Outlook

 This topic contains requirements, limits, and configuration values for Dynamics 365 App for Outlook

 > [!IMPORTANT]
-> Following the [end of support for Internet Explorer and Microsoft Edge legacy](https://learn.microsoft.com/en-us/power-platform/admin/support-end-internet-explorer), Dynamics 365 App for Outlook will not work on versions of Microsoft Outlook that uses IE or Legacy Edge WebView starting October 31 2022.
+> Following the [end of support for Internet Explorer and Microsoft Edge legacy](/power-platform/admin/support-end-internet-explorer), Dynamics 365 App for Outlook will not work on versions of Microsoft Outlook that uses IE or Legacy Edge WebView starting October 31 2022.

 ## Email